 In other words, finding your ideal prospects on Facebook takes a bit of research.
 The great thing about Facebook, though, is that it provides you with the tools to do this research—for FREE.

-There are many more pieces of information stored in the insights tool in your Facebook page; you may want to look through them to see what you’ve been missing.
+There are many more pieces of information stored in the insights tool on your Facebook page; you may want to look through them to see what you’ve been missing and most importantly get to know your audience.

 This free tool from Facebook provides you with a wealth of information.
 Facebook developed this tool so that companies could find out about their audiences and improve their targeting.